 If PHI is created by a healthcare organization (covered entity) and stored by a third party (business associate), then there must be a business associate agreement (BAA) in place to assure the protection and privacy of the data.
 These third parties are responsible for ensuring data privacy and confidentiality.
 They must also allow the covered entity to periodically audit the business associate for data security.

-SMS, Skype or Gmail communications will always have a copy on vendor's servers.
+SMS, Skype or Gmail communications will always have a copy on vendors' servers.
 If any communications contain PHI, then the covered entity needs to have a BAA with Verizon, Skype/Microsoft or Google in order to be HIPAA compliant.
 Currently, these vendors will not sign BAAs with covered entities, so entities are liable for any fines should PHI be disclosure.

 HIPAA-Compliant Telehealth at a Cost

-For solo physicians who want to offer HIPAA compliant telehealth services to patients there are some complicated and expensive option.
+For solo physicians who want to offer HIPAA compliant telehealth services to patients there are some complicated and expensive options.
 Microsoft will sign a BAA with physicians for HIPAA-compliant Skype for Business video.
 Unfortunately, patients must also have an Office365 account linked to the cloud-based Skype for Business service and so for most environments this is not practical or cost effective.

 Better Telehealth Solutions for PHI Using Secure SMS Messaging

-Secure SMS messaging (texting) offers healthcare organizations compliance with HIPAA guidelines on telemedicine.
+offers healthcare organizations compliance with HIPAA guidelines on telemedicine.
 Texting is a simple application that is ubiquitous and most clinical professionals and patients know how to use texting.
 All the information is encrypted meaning that it is unreadable and unusable, if accessed by an unauthorized party.
 Secure SMS messaging is offered in cloud-based application platforms, so it is a closed private network.
 Patients can quickly download the application onto their smartphones.
 There are many excellent use cases for secure SMS messaging such as in community medical centers or home healthcare when nurses want to quickly escalate a patient situation.
 Secure SMS messaging solutions also have the added benefits of better workflows reducing costs and improving patient outcomes.

 The benefits of using secure SMS messaging:

-Unrestricted sending and receiving PHI securely while outside of a hospital or healthcare office.
+- Unrestricted sending and receiving PHI securely while outside of a hospital or healthcare office.

-Images and videos attached to messages can provide better health outcomes in the form of accelerated diagnoses and fast collaboration on appropriate treatments.
+- Images and videos attached to messages can provide better health outcomes in the form of accelerated diagnoses and fast collaboration on appropriate treatments.

-Accelerated ER intake and patient discharges and reduced waiting.
+- Accelerated ER intake and patient discharges and reduced waiting.
 Moving patients more quickly through a hospital or healthcare system also minimizes the spreading of contagious diseases.

-Automated notifications and read receipts reduce telephone tag and accountability.
+- Automated notifications and read receipts reduce telephone tag and accountability.

-Audit and logging reports make it easy to monitor and perform risk management.
+- Audit and logging reports make it easy to monitor and perform risk management.

-Integration with ehealthrecords allows for Stage 2 Meaningful Use incentive programs.
+- Integration with ehealth records allows for Stage 2 Meaningful Use incentive programs.